Voxer/nagios-plugins/README.md

 Notes
 -----

+Run any script that outputs perf data at the end with a `-n` switch to suppress that output.

 Some of the plugins rely on GNU grep being present.
 You can install it with `pkgin in ggrep`, and then just make sure that